How I had 100% Passing 2nd Grade Math in Just Two Short Months My First Year Teaching

 What makes teaching math so tricky is we are always flying through the content, so by the time we realize students need help with a skill, we’ve already moved on because our instructional calendar says so.
 That’s why I created Math on Point, to provide you with whole group lessons that allow you to reach as many students as possible.
 These lessons require no planning so all you have to do is download the presentations and teach!
 Make the investment in getting time back for yourself.
 It worked incredibly well for me and I know it will work well for you too!

-For a limited time, take an additional 50% off when you buy all of my 2nd grade or 3rd grade math lessons!
-Use discount code SAVE50 at checkout!
+For a limited time, bundle and save 50% when you buy all of my 2nd grade or 3rd grade math lessons, and be sure to follow me on TPT for new lessons and sales!

 Grab these slide decks today so you have them ready to go for your next math class, and take the stress out of teaching!
 Click here to start shopping!